Skip navigation

 Before using hydromorphone injection,

-• tell your doctor if you have asthma, slowed breathing, a blockage in your stomach or intestines, or paralytic ileus (condition in which digested food does not move through the intestines).
+• tell your doctor if you have any of the conditions listed in the IMPORTANT WARNING section or a blockage in your stomach or intestines or paralytic ileus (condition in which digested food does not move through the intestines).
 Your doctor may tell you not to use hydromorphone injection.

 • you should know that this medication may decrease fertility in men and women.
-Talk to your doctor about the risks of using hydromorphone.
+Talk to your doctor about the risks of using hydromorphone injection.

 • if you are having surgery, including dental surgery, tell the doctor or dentist that you are using hydromorphone injection.